Frankfurt Auto Show (IAA)

-The automated car is a vision to many, but many are working all aspects of the vehicle, including what to do in the car when you no longer have to drive.
+The automated car is a vision to many, but many are working on all aspects of the vehicle, including what to do in the car when you no longer have to drive.
 One of those companies is Harman Kardon.

 Inside more than 50 million automobiles on the road today you will find brands of Harman Kardon such as Infinity, JBL, Lexicon, Mark Levinson, and Revel.
 Combined with AKG, you’ll also find the technology inside your audiophile home.

 Harman Kardon has such an excellent reputation that some of the biggest companies of the day are creating speakers with them.
 Harman Kardon and Amazon Alexa have combined to create an intelligent speaker with Amazon Alexa Voice Service called Harman Kardon Allure.

 Jurjen Amsterdam, Senior Category Manager Home Systems EMEA, talked about pairing Harman Kardon’s refined and powerful audio performance with Alexa’s intuitive voice technology.
 Allure brings discerning music-lovers a rich premium listening experience, with the ability to ask Alexa to play music, read the news, control a smart home, make purchases from Amazon Prime, and more than 20,000 other skills.
 Even in noisy environments, proprietary far-field voice technology allows the speaker to hear commands from a far distance.

 Amsterdam gave the key features of the Harman Kardon Allure that combine Amazon Alexa Voice Service; Far-field Voice Recognition: Built-in 4-microphone array with advanced noise cancellation technology allows for hands-free voice control from across the room.